-In 1902 Helena Rubinstein arrived in Australia with minimal cash and few prospects.
-By 1905 she had money in the bank and a thriving business.
-Rather than settle for what she had achieved, Rubinstein went searching for new ideas and, over the next few years, made numerous trips to Europe to investigate developments there.
-Unlike Elizabeth Arden, who also made an exploratory trip to Europe in 1915, Rubinstein did not confine herself to the beauty salons of Paris but rather widened her search into other countries and into medical developments, particularly those coming from dermatology.
+In 1902, Helena Rubinstein opened her first beauty salon at 138 Elizabeth Street, Melbourne.
+By 1905, she had money in the bank and a thriving business.
+Rather than settle for what she had achieved, Rubinstein went searching for new ideas and made a number of trips through Europe to investigate developments there.
+Unlike Elizabeth Arden, who made an exploratory trip to Europe in 1915, Rubinstein did not confine herself to the beauty salons of London and Paris.
+She also investigated new medical treatments, particularly those coming from dermatology.

 ON TOUR WITH MADEMOISELLE HELENA RUBINSTEIN

 I am still spending my days in the capital of Germany, breaking my stay by occasional trips to Vienna.
 I am satisfied that the Austrians and Germans between them are wresting from France the supremacy in matters of Beauty Culture which she has been enjoying these many years.
 And with justice.
 Beauty Culture in France was always purely a matter of cosmetics: Cacher, pas guerir—covering up, not curing.
 Complexion blemishes in France were covered up, pasted, painted, powdered over.
 Then came the Americans with their surgical and electrical remedies and devices; after them the Austrians and Germans, who not only overtook them but completely outpaced them, remaining the scientific masters of the situation.
 Prevention and cure—permanent cure—is their motto.
 I can give numerous illustrations, but two or three will show what I mean: